 Invaluable Legal Resource —

 Gun laws in California are bad, but it isn't the only state with whacky rules prohibitions of gun owners.
-If you travel and carry a gun, I hope you consider our Legal Boundaries by State Book.
-The resource is comprehensive and way more than a reciprocity map.
+If you travel and carry a gun, I hope you consider our smartphone app.
+We spent a lot of time creating the best legal resource that you can use to determine any state’s firearm laws, and much, much more.
+Our App called Concealed Carry Gun Tools is completely free and provides legal information for every state and DC.